andresolive/andresolive/README.md

 ![ My ss ](assets/ss.png)

 👋 Welcome!
 My name is Andrés.
-I am a software engineer and fintech professional based in Toronto, well-versed in JavaScript and Python technologies.
+I am a Software Engineer and fintech professional based in Toronto, well-versed in JavaScript and Python technologies.

 👨‍🔬 In a former life I was a Chemical Engineer, before making the leap to tech and finance.